BrunaLab/hipergator-targets-ssh/README.md

 [HiperGator](https://www.rc.ufl.edu/services/hipergator/) HPC using the [`clustermq`](https://mschubert.github.io/clustermq/) back-end for paralellization.
 This is intended to be run **locally** in RStudio.
-For an alternative workflow that is run *on Hipergator* via the command line, see [this repo](https://github.com/BrunaLab/hipergator-targets).
+For an alternative workflow that is run *on HiperGator* via the command line, see [this repo](https://github.com/BrunaLab/hipergator-targets).

 ## Prerequisites: